Festival Internacional Cervantino in Guanajuato: Family-Friendly Theater and Music

 Guanajuato as a City for Kids

 Even without the festival, Guanajuato is one of the most kid-engaging colonial cities in Mexico.
-The city is built in a steep ravine, with houses in every color cascading up the hillsides.
-The original streets are mostly underground tunnels (the city repurposed its old river-and-flood infrastructure into a network of car tunnels).
-Above ground, narrow alleyways twist between colorful houses.
-Mummies.
-Funicular rides.
-Kids think it is a fairy tale.
+The city sits in a steep ravine.
+Houses in every color climb the hillsides.
+The original streets are mostly underground tunnels, repurposed flood infrastructure now used by cars.
+Above ground, narrow alleyways twist between painted houses.
+There are mummies.
+There is a funicular.
+Bella called it "the storybook city" and would not be talked out of it.

 The Top Family Activities